shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 }
 ```

-- Here we are creating a stateless widget, `TodoList`.
+Here we are creating a stateless widget, `TodoList`.
 In the build function, we are listening to `TodoListModel` and rendering the UI accordingly.
-- If the `isLoading` form `TodoListModel` is true, we are rendering the Loading widget; else, we are creating a `ListView` and looping over the length of `todos` in `TodoListModel`.
+If the `isLoading` form `TodoListModel` is true, we are rendering the Loading widget; else, we are creating a `ListView` and looping over the length of `todos` in `TodoListModel`.
 In the `ListView`, we return a checkbox to toggle the `isComplete` value of the to-do and a container with the task name.
-- We are also creating a floating action button to add a new task to the to-do list.
+We are also creating a floating action button to add a new task to the to-do list.

-- This is how our list of to-dos will look like -
+- This is how our list of to-dos should look:

 ![Todo List](../../../.gitbook/assets/flutter-todolist-home.png)